Dr. Michael May (FRCS) — Updated on April 12, 2023

 Some people also choose to take protein supplements.
 However, there is conflicting research on the effect that these have on your hair.
 Learn more about the link between whey protein and hair loss.

-Eating too much sugar can also have an effect on hair loss, thanks to its link with type 2 diabetes and overproduction of sebum.
-Learn more about the link between sugar, low carb diets and hair loss.
+Eating too much sugar can also have an effect on hair loss, thanks to its link with type 2 diabetes and the overproduction of sebum.
+Learn more about the link between sugar, low-carb diets and hair loss.

 10. You’re not gentle enough on your hair

-Your hair is fragile and should be looked after at all times, which often means taking it easy on the styling treatments and products you’re using.
+Your hair is fragile and should be looked after at all times.
+To prevent hair breakage, you should take it easy on the styling treatments and products you’re using.

 Make sure to choose gentle shampoo and conditioners, avoid rubbing your hair too much when towel drying, and don’t brush your hair too hard when you’re styling it.
-Find out more about hair loss in the shower.
+Find out more about how to treat and repair hair damage at home.

 11. You use too much heat or damaging products

 Similarly, heat styling is linked with hair loss.
-Using too much heat on your hair can be extremely damaging – as well as using bleach, hair dyes, hair sprays, and chemical relaxers.
+Using too much heat on your hair can be extremely damaging.

 All of these products and tools can damage your hair and cause hair to fall out even after a hair transplant.
 So try to minimise their use as much as you possibly can.

-The hormonal changes that women experience during the menopause can be a big trigger for hair loss, but it will normally only be temporary [10,11].
+Menopause can be a big trigger for hair loss, but it will normally only be temporary [10,11].
+For many women, hair loss occurs due to hormonal changes experienced during this change.

 Most women will notice any hair loss stopping after 6 months, but if you notice a bald spot on your crown or a widening part, you might want to go to your GP to check that it’s not female pattern hair loss.

-In some cases, hormone replacement therapy can reduce hair loss related to the menopause.
+In some cases, hormone replacement therapy can reduce hair loss related to menopause.

 There are many different health conditions that can result in hair loss.
-These include IBD, Lupus, thyroid disorders, diabetes, liver disease, and other hair loss-related autoimmune disorders [12].
+These include IBD, Lupus, diabetes, liver disease, thyroid disorders which can cause hair loss and other hair loss-related autoimmune disorders [12].

 If you’re experiencing hair loss, it could be a signal of one of these conditions, so it’s always best to consult your GP whenever you notice a change in your hair.

 Smoking is responsible for the deaths of around 78,000 people in the UK every year [13].
-But smoking can also trigger hair loss.
+In addition, smoking can also trigger hair loss.

 Disorders like trichotillomania are mental health conditions that can give you the urge to pull your hair out, which can lead to bald patches and issues in your hair’s ability to regrow.